Fathers and daughters …… fathers and sons ….. how many thoughts and images (not to mention books) do those phrases evoke?

 It is almost impossible to completely break away from our heritage, our upbringing, our history.
 We may do in some ways but it may take another generation or two to move the whole process on.
 Moving away from the security of the status quo can be challenging, we may want to retreat into what we “know”.
 It is easy to idealise or denigrate our fathers; it is harder to open ourselves to their shades of grey.

 Today, I come across more fathers in their thirties and forties who are emotionally intelligent, actively involved with both sons and daughters and able to engage with their children’s aspirations, their thoughts and their feelings.
 They seem to feel less restricted by an internalised sense of what is expected and what is ok, and, in turn, more accepting and enabling of their children.

-Siobhan Tinker is a training supervisor at the Trust.
+Siobhan Tinker is a Course Trainer at the Trust.